MovingBlocks/Logistics/jenkins/TECHNICAL.md

 }
 ```

 Pre-cached Kaniko-based agents are built using https://github.com/MovingBlocks/JenkinsAgentPrecachedJava and have jobs made via DSL in the Utilities folder.
-See also the https://github.com/MovingBlocks/JenkinsAgentAndroid agent which is a little simpler (no parallel)
+See also the https://github.com/MovingBlocks/JenkinsAgentAndroid agent which is a little simpler (no parallel).
+Generally we publish to https://hub.docker.com/u/terasology